 This handmade heater is a great piece of equipment to have on hand in case of emergency and has been used by people in scenarios such as car breakdowns, at home after storm warnings or in the event of power outage.
 The heater will take around 45 minutes for the outer pot to give off heat, and after a further 45 minutes both the inner and outer pots will be too hot to touch.
 For this reason, if the device is going to be used for power outage or in intense weather it is advisable that the candle is lit with enough time to be fully functional and radiating warmth before the power ceases.
 Users of the flower-pot heater have found it to be a great option for heat and comfort when weathering out a storm or blackout.

 The flower-pot heater is also an excellent contraption to use in camping conditions and can even acquire enough heat to cook on.
-Although it takes around half an hour to reach its maximum temperature, some sources claim that it can reach up to 300◦F. Since canned soup can be heated at around 200◦F, this makes the flower-pot heater a great choice for those who enjoy camping and the outdoors.
-The heat capacity of the pots may be enhanced by painting them inside and out with black paint that can withstand high temperatures, and by placing in the centre of you room/tent.
-If placing the heater in the centre is not possible or safe, it is recommended that a sheet of aluminium foil is placed behind the heater, so as to reflect the heat back out from the wall.
+Although it takes around half an hour to reach its maximum temperature, some sources claim that it can reach up to 300?F. Since canned soup can be heated at around 200?F, this makes the flower-pot heater a great choice for those who enjoy camping and the outdoors.
+The heat capacity of the pots may be enhanced by painting them inside and out with black paint that can withstand high temperatures, and by placing in the center of you room/tent.
+If placing the heater in the center is not possible or safe, it is recommended that a sheet of aluminium foil is placed behind the heater, so as to reflect the heat back out from the wall.
 This ensures the most efficient heat transference and will make the most out of your hard work.
-And, if painting it black doesn’t suit, obtain a small amount of heat-resistant paint and brush on some colour to suit your home interiors, making the heater an attractive feature in your bathroom or office.
+And, if painting it black doesn't suit, obtain a small amount of heat-resistant paint and brush on some color to suit your home interiors, making the heater an attractive feature in your bathroom or office.

 Flower-pot heaters can also be an invaluable tool in the garden.
 They make an excellent source of heat in a greenhouse to keep the chill off vulnerable seedlings in cool weather.
 When seedlings are established and the weather has picked up, the heater can be taken apart and used for flowers.